I'm looking for guidance, please.

 A month after we broke up an old friend contacted me, and we began talking.
-In the past the timing has always been terrible as far as us trying to date or even being close friends.
+In the past, the timing has always been terrible as far as us trying to date or even being close friends.
 We are both single now and met up to talk.
 He confided in me that he really likes me, always has, and that he wants to date me and asked for the chance.
 He, however, considers himself agnostic.
 I told him my fear regarding that since I am putting Jesus before everything in my life now.
-He told me he wants to learn more about Christianity and Jesus and becoming faithful because of the changes he's seen in me, how happy I am, and others are close to him who've found God and are happy as well.
+He told me he wants to learn more about Christianity and Jesus and become faithful because of the changes he's seen in me, how happy I am, and others who are close to him who's found God and are happy as well.

 My trust is minimal from my last experience and this man technically is not a believer right now.
-Would God send me someone to guide to the light?
+Would God send me someone to guide me to the light?
 I am new in my faith.
 I do not know if I am strong enough in my faith to do that.
-Also I plan to save myself for my future husband.
+Also, I plan to save myself for my future husband.
 I have not told him this yet.
 When we met he kissed me simply at the end of the night, and I felt very weird like it wasn't right.
 I don't know if I should take that feeling as we should only be friends or if time is needed for him to grow on me.
 In the past, especially with the last guy when he kissed me, I felt fireworks almost instantly and was very happy.
 Was that just lust?
 Is what I am experiencing now the grounds for true love?
 Please help me.
 I am praying incessantly, and I don't want to hurt this guy.
 He's a very good man.
 I just don't know about it though.

 Thank you for your time!
 God Bless.

 A portion of your difficulty is that make decisions based partly on facts and heavily on emotions.
 Your emotions can be manipulated, as your former boyfriend proves.
-Facts remain the same.
+The facts remain the same.
 "He who trusts in his own heart is a fool, but whoever walks wisely will be delivered" (Proverbs 28:26).

-While you can be encouraging to this man to become a true Christian, you will be better off having an experienced man teach him.
+While you can be encouraging this man to become a true Christian, you will be better off having an experienced man teach him.
 You want to know whether he wants to serve Christ on his own and not just to impress you.

-Along with that you need to be very clear that you aren't having sex until you get married.
+Along with that, you need to be very clear that you aren't having sex until you get married.
 Show him "Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge" (Hebrews 13:4).
 In this way, it isn't your opinion, but you following God -- something he says he too is interested in doing.